Jeep Renegade insurance group

 - Install extra safety precautions.
 The safer your car is, the less of a risk it will be for insurers.
 By adding extra safety measures, you’re therefore likely to lower your premium.

 - Don’t just accept your renewal quote.
 Although it might be time consuming, it’s worth the money to shop around for the best deal every year.
-There is likely to be cheaper options than your insurer’s renewal quote.
+There are likely to be cheaper options than your insurer’s renewal quote.

 Frequently asked questions